ereio/hack-a-mole-api/readme.md

 #### Database Security

-- The postgres database requires the server has a file under ```~/secrets/passwordfile``` in order to set the default password for the "moleman" postgres user.
-This file should not be accessible to anyone other than the database container and process
+- The postgres database requires the docker host has a file under ```~/secrets/passwordfile``` in order to set the default password for the "moleman" postgres user.
+This file should not be accessible to anyone other than the docker host and instance